Updated May 15th

 Four Factors to Consider When Publishing

-These four differentiators between an OA journal and a traditional one are essential to keep in mind:
+The following four differentiators between an OA journal and a traditional one are essential to keep in mind:

 - Visibility - More people can access a journal published in an OA format.
 Therefore, more people will be able to view and use it.

 - Cost - Traditional journals can charge exuberant amounts of money for both the publishers and the authors.
 You may read about the reasoning behind this in our article: subscription-based journals are expensive.
-Although some OA journals may also charge a fee at the time of submission to cover article processing costs (APC) and editorial costs, these fees can then get waived by institutions and funders worldwide who support those OA publishing charges (like Horizon Europe, Plan-S, and Oxford Academic).
+Conversely, although some OA journals may also charge a fee at the time of submission to cover article processing costs (APC) and editorial costs, these fees can then get waived by institutions and funders worldwide who support those OA publishing charges (like Horizon Europe, Plan-S, and Oxford Academic).

 - Speed - OA journals have a much faster publication process than traditional journals, and speed is an important factor for researchers when they publish.